 Successive generations of Silicone Breast Implants since the 1960’s have seen continuing improvements and refinements making them far safer than the originals.
 Today’s Cohesive Silicone Gel Implants are a far cry from the Liquid Silicone Gel Implants of the 1970’s and 1980’s.
 Moreover, all implants used in Australia have been thoroughly assessed and approved by the Therapeutic Goods Administration and deemed to be safe and effective devices.

 Do implants need to be routinely replaced every 10 years?

-We frequently get asked this question and our simple answer is a definite NO!
-Although the exact life span of any implant is unknown, we are of view that unless there is a specific problem, implants do NOT need to be replaced.
-We see no justification in subjecting every woman with implants to the inconvenience, costs and risks of repeat surgery every 10 years when there is no necessity to do so!
+We frequently get asked this question and our simple answer is NO!
+Although the exact life span of any implant is unknown, we believe that unless there is a specific problem, implants do NOT need to be replaced.
+We see no justification in subjecting every woman with implants to the inconvenience, costs and risks of repeat surgery every 10 years if there is no problem.

 How much time do I need off work?

 This will vary with the type and amount of physical work you do.
 Generally, sedentary “non-physical” occupations such as office work need only around 10 days off work whereas more physically demanding jobs require longer.

 When can I resume exercise or get back to the gym?